security-notes/infobyte-faraday-wiki/Installation-Pro.md

 $ python2 setup-server.pyc --help
 ```

+***

 **This step is optional:** If you want, you can upload the included CWE database to CouchDB to enable better searching and autocomplete features.
 To do so, you only need to execute the following command:

 ```
 $ ./helpers/pushCwe.py
 ```

 You will be asked to pass as an argument the CouchDB URL so that a connection can be established.
 For this, use the -c parameter along with your credentials.
+For example: `sudo ./helpers/pushCwe.py -c http://faraday:password@127.0.0.1:5984 `

+***

 After running the setup script run the server once using `python2 faraday-server.pyc` and don't worry if it fails.

 Edit the file located in `~/.faraday/config/server.ini` and add the username and password created using the setup script in the `[couchdb]` section.
 Assuming the selected password is **changeme**, the file should look something like: